 “Shoes as a Symbol of Romantic Mobility in Zora Neal Hurston’s Jonah’s Gourd Vine.”
 The Explicator 71(2), pp. 103-106.
 July 2013.

 “Popular Music Reaction Videos: Staging the Body as the Material Site of Music Reception.”
 Northeast Chapter of Society for Ethnomusicology.
 Colby College.
-Upcoming.
+Waterville, Maine.
 March 2019.

-Chair and Organizer of Panel titled: “Social Listening: Archive, Protest, and Movement.”
+Chair and Organizer of Panel.
+“Social Listening: Archive, Protest, and Movement.”
 Society for Cinema and Media Studies.
 Seattle, Washington.
-Upcoming.
 March 2019.

 “Spectacular Listening and the Legibility of Disability in the U.S. Air Guitar Championships.”
 Society for Ethnomusicology.
 Panel Sponsored by the Disability and Deaf Studies Special Interest Group.
 Albuquerque, New Mexico.
 November 2018.